codingforentrepreneurs/Guides/install_django_windows.md

-4. Open `Command Prompt` and type `python` if you see something like:
+4. Open a new `Command Prompt` window and type `python` if you see something like:
 ```
 Python 2.7.8 (default, Nov 13 2014, 13:18:45)
 >>>